offscale/edx-documentation/en_us/install_operations/source/ecommerce/theming.rst

 * base
 * partials

-..
-Warning:: Styles present in ``ecommerce/static/sass/base`` should not be overridden as overriding these could result in an unexpected behavior.
+.. caution:: Styles present in ``ecommerce/static/sass/base`` should not be overridden as overriding these could result in an unexpected behavior.

 Any styles included in ``ecommerce/static/sass/partials`` can be overridden.